ShivPatel123/Twitter-Giveaway-Bot/README.md

 After cloning the repository, add the keys generated from your application into **config.py** in the given strings.

 Head into **main.py** and add the accounts you want to be tagged in the comments in the tag_list in line 30 and the topics you want to find giveaways for in the query_list in line 35.
 Insert one account that the bot will tag in the comments in line 103.
-Run main.
+Run **main.py**.

 If you choose to use the purge feature, input the account's Twitter ID on line 17 as an integer type and run **purge.py**.
 However, using this feature can get the account temporarily banned due to Twitter's API limitations.